Short story from Harinder Lamba

 Michael was the first to speak, “Alana, you will leave a big hole here at work and our friendships.
 But it if you want to do it, you should do it”.
 Gurinder said, “That’s how I feel too Alana, but I’ve always admired your guts and so gal, go and do it!
 We’ll support you from here!”.
 Later my boss was taken aback, but he said,” Hello Alana, if that’s what you want to do then go for it!
 If business stays good, we’ll always have a position for you.”

 So, I hugged my friends and before I knew it, I was on a flight to Guatemala City.
 As the plane took off, I had mixed feelings.
 I would really miss Michael, Gurinder and Alicia.
 But I was looking forward to seeing my parents and spending some time with them, while helping with stuff I was passionate about.
 Guatemala City is one of the biggest cities in Central America and it looked great as I looked out of the window as we approached for a landing.
 “We will be landing at Guatemala City in five minutes.”, bawled out the flight attendant in English and then Spanish.
 Past immigration, my face lit up as I saw my father, Esteban.
 “Papa, I’m so happy to see you.”
 I gave him a big hug!
 Gosh, how much I had missed him.
 “My little Alana.
 Me too.
 Como estas (How are you)?”“I’m good Papa” I replied.
 Boy had he aged – there were so many more wrinkles on his face, and he had tanned.
 We drove up north to the centrally located city of San Cristobal Verapaz, and then up to the village of Queja up in the hills where Papa had moved after retirement.
 Papa had built this nice villa up next to the village after retirement, as he said he wanted to escape the hustle and bustle of crowded cities.
 Standing in the doorway was my mother Brisa, all smiles.
 I ran up the walkway, feeling like a little girl and gave her a big hug.
 “Mami, I missed you.
-It’s so good to be back with you”.
-I said.“So good to have you back my chica (little girl)!”
+It’s so good to be back with you”, I said.
+“So good to have you back my chica (little girl)!”
 Boy did she get busy cooking my favorite dishes.
-My favorite was Kak’ik, traditional Mayan turkey soup with spices like coriander, achiote, and chile peppers.
+My favorite was Kak’ik, traditional Mayan turkey soup with spices like coriander, achiote, and chili peppers.

 As I looked around, I was lucky to land a job with the Guatemalan Coordinating Agency for Disaster Reduction (CONRED), which was the government agency for dealing with natural disasters and aimed to prepare before, respond better during and do better reconstruction after such disasters.
 This only made a lot of sense as climate change was making the climate related disasters worse every year, and Guatemala had both a high probability of such disasters and for many reasons was more vulnerable which increased the risks of damage.